 When television's Inside Edition ran a segment on this issue, they included some images (supplied by the Obama campaign) of the senator standing with his hand over his heart during other playings of the national anthem:

-The text accompanying some versions of the e-mailed photograph claimed that Senator Obama “refused to say the Pledge of Allegiance.”
+The text accompanying some versions of the e-mailed photograph claimed that Senator Obama "refused to say the Pledge of Allegiance."
 The activity taking place during the scene in the photograph involved the playing of the U.S. national anthem, not a recitation of the Pledge of Allegiance.
-The following video clips show Barack Obama reciting the Pledge during the opening of U.S. Senate sessions:
+The following video clip shows Barack Obama reciting the Pledge during the opening of U.S. Senate sessions:

-A spoof article about Barack Obama’s stance on the U.S. national anthem was later circulated via e-mail as a genuine statement from the senator.
+A spoof article about Barack Obama's stance on the U.S. national anthem was later circulated via e-mail as a genuine statement the then-senator.